-Building upon its unique natural heritage, the landscape on the Campus should be used to create a universally attractive campus by integrating the various spaces, places, circulation ways, and buildings of different styles and eras.
-The themes that follow express the overall landscape design concepts, respond to the various Campus open space types.
-A discussion about appropriate plant selection and Campus landscape maintenance is also included.
+Building upon its unique natural heritage, the landscape at CSUMB campus should be used to create a coherent and universally attractive campus by integrating the various spaces, places, circulation ways, and buildings of different styles and eras.
+The themes that follow express the overall landscape design concepts, respond to the various campus open space types.
+A discussion about appropriate plant selection and campus landscape maintenance is also included.